 Meanwhile, a van might be a tax-efficient alternative to a company car.
 The maximum annual tax bill on the use of a company van with unlimited private use is only £1,390.50 or £1,651.95 including employer provided fuel.
 These amounts have been calculated using the top rate of income tax of 45% so for a basic rate taxpayer the costs are less than half of these amounts.

 It is worth noting that HMRC may challenge excessive remuneration packages or profit shares for family members, so seek our advice first.
 In most cases, if you operate your business through a trading limited company, under current tax law you can pass shares on to other family members and thus gradually transfer the business with no immediate tax liability.

 However, a tax saving for the donor usually impacts on the donee, and you need to steer clear of the 'settlements legislation', so again, contact us for advice before taking any action.

 Business profits are charged to income tax and Class 4 NICs on the current year basis.
 This means that the profits 'taxed' for each tax year (ending 5 April) are those earned in the accounting period ending in the tax year.

 Case study 2

-Ruth, a sole trader, draws up her accounts to 31 July each year.
-Her profits for the year ended 31 July 2013 will normally be taxed in 2013/14.
+Joni, a sole trader, draws up her accounts to 31 July each year.
+Her profits for the year ended 31 July 2014 will normally be taxed in 2014/15.

 There are special rules for the early and final years of a business, and for partnership joiners and leavers.